Vision, Mission and Values

 Our Vision is to make the Drainage District and watershed catchment area a safer place to live, work, learn, grow and have fun, as a model of sustainable living in a high flood risk area.
 Our Mission, strategic aims and corporate values can all be viewed and downloaded from the group’s Vision, Mission and Values webpage.

 Our Business Plan and Policy Statement sets out the standards of protection we aspire to provide and how we will go about managing flood risk and water levels and delivering services in our area.
 The Board’s Business Plan and Policy Statement and most of its tactical and operational policies can be viewed and downloaded from our website.

-We are able to draw on the local knowledge and experience of 23 Board Members who give their time freely to serve you, as custodians of our lowland environment.
-As a member of the WMA we have access to 49 employees in total together with the Board's 10 Pump Attendants.
+We are able to draw on the local knowledge and experience of our Board Members who give their time freely to serve you, as custodians of our lowland environment.
+As a member of the WMA we also have access to all of the group’s employees in addition to the Board’s own Pump Attendants and employees.
 For more information please visit our Organisation webpage.